Typography Options In Avada

 Link Text Decoration

-With Avada 7.9 and up, you will also find a range of options for the decoration of link text.
-You can set the color and hover color of all body text links, as well as enabling and choosing from a range of text decorations, such as Overline, Underline, Line Through, Overline & Underline.
-You can also exclude various typography elements from the style chosen, and there are a number of sub-options, depending on which decoration style you choose.
+You will also find a range of options for decorating link text.
+You can set the color and hover color of all body text links, as well as enable and choose from a range of text decorations, such as Overline, Underline, Line Through, and Overline & Underline.
+You can also exclude various typography Elements from the chosen style, and there are several sub-options to choose from depending on which decoration style you prefer.

-Heading Typography, as seen below, has slightly dfferent options, like setting top and bottom margins.
-These options are especially useful if you’d like to manually tweak your headings to fit your website better.
+Heading Typography, as shown below, offers slightly different options, including top and bottom margin settings.
+These options are helpful if you’d like to tweak your headings to better fit your website manually.

 The Responsive Typography options allow you to control responsiveness for all headings and fonts.
 This helps your layout look more proportionate on smaller sizes.

-Step 1 – Adjust the Responsive Typography Sensitivity by dragging the slider to fit your needs.
-0 will disable responsive typography, and 1 is maximum responsiveness.
+• Step 1 – Adjust the Responsive Typography Sensitivity by dragging the slider to fit your needs.
+0 disables responsive typography, and 1 enables maximum responsiveness.

-Step 2 – Adjust the Minimum Font Size Factor by dragging the slider left or right to control the multiplying value of the minimum font size.
-For example, if set to 0, then there is no minimum font-size.
-If set to 1 then the minimum font-size will be the same as the font-size of the element.
-If set to 2 then the minimum font-size will be double the initial font-size of the element.
+• Step 2 – Adjust the Minimum Font Size Factor by dragging the slider left or right to control the multiplying value of the minimum font size.
+For example, if set to 0, then there is no minimum font size.
+If set to 1, the minimum font-size will be the same as the Element’s font-size.
+If set to 2, the minimum font size will be twice the Element’s initial font size.

 Font Face Rendering

-Back in Avada 6.1, we improved the font performance feature for Font Face Rendering.
-Located at Avada > Options > Performance, you will find the Font Face Rendering option.
+If you navigate to Avada > Options > Performance in the WordPress Dashboard, you will find the Font Face Rendering option.
 Here you can now chose “Swap All” for faster font rendering with possible flash of unstyled text (FOUT), “Block” for clean rendering but a longer wait time until first paint, or “Swap Non-Icon Fonts”, which will use a mix of the first two methods (“swap” for text fonts and “block” for icon-fonts).

 Font Face Rendering